Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: The mirror P=W conjecture

 \end{enumerate} \end{proposition} Next, we recall the notion of the Tate twist. \begin{defin} Let $V=(V_\Q, W_\bullet, F^\bullet)$ be a $\Q$-mixed Hodge structure.
 For $m \in \Z$, we define the $m$-th \textbf{Tate twist} of $V$ by setting $V(m):=(V_\Q(m), W(m)_\bullet, F(m)^\bullet)$ where $V_\Q(m):=(2\pi i)^mV_\Q$ and

 for all $k$ and $p$. \end{defin}

-In order to compute the mixed Hodge structure, we introduce the geometric description of the spectral sequence more explicitly.
+To compute the mixed Hodge structure, we provide a geometric description of the spectral sequence.
 For a given normal crossing divisor $D$, let's denote the irreducible components of $D$ by $D_i$.
-We set $D(k)$ to be the disjoint union of $k$-tuple intersections of the components of $D$:
+We set $D(k)$ to be the disjoint union of $k$-tuple intersections of the components of $D$ and $D(0)=X$.
+Also, for $I=(i_1, \cdots, i_m)$ and $J=(i_1, \cdots, \Hat{i_j}, \cdots, i_m)$, there are inclusion maps